pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 A PR should be test covered, whether the tests are unit tests, integration tests, or end-to-end tests.

-Ensure the tests in the PR are correct, sensible, and useful.
+To ensure the tests in the PR are correct, sensible, and useful, you can check the following:

-* Are they covering interesting cases?
+* Whether the tests cover all interesting cases?
-* Are they readable?
+* Are the test cases readable?
-* Does the PR lower overall test coverage?
+* Does the PR lower the overall test coverage?

 Simulate cases where the code may break.